This post contains affiliate links.

 Red Lentils

-Red Lentil Uses: Red lentil’s quick cooking time makes them a convenient choice for busy cooks.
-They tend to break down and become creamy when cooked, which makes them excellent for thickening soups, stews, curries, and dishes in which a creamy consistency is the goal.
+Red Lentil Uses: Because red lentils break down and become mushy when cooked, they are the perfect lentil for thickening soups, stews, curries, and dishes in which a creamy consistency is the goal.
 They are also commonly used to prepare traditional Middle Eastern and Indian dishes such as dals.

 Yellow Lentils